 Follow the Bishop's Blog:

 Jerusalem Crossing is Bishop Franklin's blog - or online journal, of sorts.
-Through the "pages" of Jerusalem Crossing, Bishop Franklin plans to share his thoughts on various issues as he moves through his time with us as bishop.
+Through the "pages" of Jerusalem Crossing, Bishop Franklin plans to share his thoughts on various issues.
 He hopes you will leave your comments and ideas in return.
 Jerusalem Crossing, he hopes, will become a way for the entire diocese to be engaged in conversations that can help to keep us informed, broaden our horizons, build our community and ultimately help us to better serve God's purposes here in Western New York.
 New posts will be added on most Thursdays.
 You can view all posts made thus far at http://jerusalem-crossing.com